Pre-workout supplements are among the most popular products in the industry.

 - sweeten to taste [optional]

-Brew up a strong cup of coffee, add 1 half teaspoon of high quality cacao and 1 half teaspoon of maca root powder.
+Brew up a strong cup of coffee, add 1 teaspoon of high-quality cacao and 1 teaspoon of maca root powder.
 If you can’t handle the bitter taste, use a drop of cream and sweeten with honey or sugar.
 Drink half an hour before your workout.

 Each ingredient in The Elixir of The Gods serves a very specific purpose.
 Let’s take a closer look.